Waterloo, Belgium: History

 Up until 1796, Waterloo was divided into two parts, Grand-Waterloo and Petit-Waterloo, depending, respectively, of the parishes of Braine-l'Alleud (Bishopric of Namur) and of Sint-Genesius-Rode (Bishopric of Mechelen).
 A new system based on municipalities was established under French rule.
 The municipality of Waterloo was created from Petit-Waterloo detached from Sint-Genesius-Rode and three former hamlets (Grand-Waterloo, Joli-Bois, Mont-Saint-Jean) detached from Braine-l’Alleud.

 In 1813, half of the hamlet of Chenois was detached from Braine-l’Alleud and became part of Waterloo.
 In 1824, Waterloo grew again as the areas Roussart and Sainte-Gertrude from the Sonian Forest became part of the municipality.
 Waterloo had 1,571 inhabitants in 1801 and 3,202 in 1846.

 In 1795, the invaded territories were divided into nine departments.
 Some municipalities, including Waterloo, became part of the Dyle department, which became the province of Brabant Méridional in 1815 under Dutch rule, following the defeat of Napoleon.
 Upon Belgian independence in 1830, it became part of the province of Brabant.

+On 4 September 1944, Waterloo was liberated from German occupation by Allied forces.

 In 1977, the second half of the hamlet of Chenois was detached from Braine-l’Alleud and became part of Waterloo together with a part of the hamlet next to the Lion.

 In 1995, the province of Brabant was divided to match the limits of the administrative regions of Wallonia, Brussels and Flanders created in 1980.
 The part in which Waterloo is situated became the province of Walloon Brabant.